Iamshyguy/Limax_Maximus_WGS_project/pipeline_scripts/prediction/README.md

 #### Prediction

-The prediction.py script uses the assembly created by assembly.py and RNA data to perform gene prediction.
+The prediction.py script uses the assembly created by assembly.py and RNA data to perform gene prediction using GALBA or BRAKER3.

 Flowchart showcasing the steps the script performs
 ![](https://github.com/Iamshyguy/Limax_Maximus_WGS_project/blob/master/images/Prediction_chart.png)